 - 90, 60, 120 Days Deferred Payments

 In this form of lease, you can take the delivery of the equipment on an immediate basis, and the financing company will pay the vendor right away.
 It does not require the business to pay in advance.
-Most of the finance companies give businesses the option to choose from 60, 90, or 120 days deferred payment options.
+Most finance companies give businesses the option to choose from 60, 90, or 120 days deferred payment options.
 This means you can have the equipment ready for use, yet your first payment will not be due for the next 90 days or so!

 - Seasonal Payments

 There are options available for seasonal payments as well.
 Many businesses have a high demand during their peak season times, and there are other times when their demand “dries” up.
-A business owner should speak to a financier who can come up with a lease program suited to the seasonal demand crunch, and can distribute the lease payments accordingly.
+A business owner should speak to a financier who can come up with a lease program suited to the seasonal demand crunch and can distribute the lease payments accordingly.

 - Payments Increase Over Time

 As time goes by and the equipment is set up in the business, it will start contributing to business productivity and begin generating revenues.
-This is the time when the business should “step up” their payments to the finance company.
+This is the time when the business should “step up” its payments to the finance company.
 As time goes by, the lease payments will also increase.